sumitsantape30/Java-Development/Spring Boot/A1. Intro/A2. JSP View in SpringBoot/SpringBootWeb-1/src/main/java/com/springboot/web/controller/Readme.md

         // Handle POST request and return a response
     }
 }

-Request Mapping: The @Controller class often has a @RequestMapping annotation at the class level, specifying a common base URI for all the methods within the controller.
+2. Request Mapping: The @Controller class often has a @RequestMapping annotation at the class level, specifying a common base URI for all the methods within the controller.
 This allows you to group related endpoints under a common base URL.

-java
-Copy code
 @Controller
 @RequestMapping("/api")
 public class MyController {
     // ...
 }
-Method Logic: The methods within the controller contain the logic to process incoming requests, perform any necessary business logic, and return an appropriate response.
+3. Method Logic: The methods within the controller contain the logic to process incoming requests, perform any necessary business logic, and return an appropriate response.
 The return type can vary, such as a String for rendering a view, a ResponseEntity for customizing HTTP response details, or a data object serialized as JSON.

-Dependency Injection: Controllers can also make use of dependency injection to access services, repositories, or other components required to fulfill the request.
+4. Dependency Injection: Controllers can also make use of dependency injection to access services, repositories, or other components required to fulfill the request.
 You can inject dependencies using annotations like @Autowired.

-java
-Copy code
 @Controller
 public class MyController {